wazum/openconnect-proxy/README.md

 # openconnect + tinyproxy + microsocks

-This Docker image contains an [openconnect client](http://www.infradead.org/openconnect/) (version 8.04 with pulse/juniper support) and the [tinyproxy proxy server](https://tinyproxy.github.io/) for http/s connections (default on port 8888) and the [microsocks proxy](https://github.com/rofl0r/microsocks) for socks5 connections (default on port 8889) in a very small [alpine linux](https://www.alpinelinux.org/) image.
+This Docker image contains an [openconnect client](http://www.infradead.org/openconnect/) (version 8.04 with pulse/juniper support) and the [tinyproxy proxy server](https://tinyproxy.github.io/) for http/s connections (default on port 8888) and the [microsocks proxy](https://github.com/rofl0r/microsocks) for socks5 connections (default on port 8889) in a very small [alpine linux](https://www.alpinelinux.org/) image (around 60 MB).

 You can find the image on docker hub: https://hub.docker.com/r/wazum/openconnect-proxy

-# Run
+# Requirements

-First set the variables in `connect` according to your credentials.
+If you don't want to set the environment variables on the command line set the environment variables in a `.env` file:

-	OPENCONNECT_URL=<VPN URL>
+	OPENCONNECT_URL=<Gateway URL>
-	OPENCONNECT_USER=<VPN User>
+	OPENCONNECT_USER=<Username>
+	OPENCONNECT_PASSWORD=<Password>
+	OPENCONNECT_OPTIONS=--authgroup <VPN Group> \
-	OPENCONNECT_OPTIONS="--authgroup <VPN Group> --servercert <VPN Server Certificate> --protocol=<Protocol>"
+		--servercert <VPN Server Certificate> --protocol=<Protocol> \
+		--reconnect-timeout 86400

+_(don't use quotes around the values!)_

+Either set the password in the `.env` file or leave the variable `OPENCONNECT_PASSWORD` unset, so you get prompted when starting up the container.

+Optionally set a multi factor authentication code:

+	OPENCONNECT_MFA_CODE=<Multi factor authentication code>

-You can also change the ports used
+You can also change the ports the proxies are listening on (these are the default values):

 	HTTPS_PROXY_PORT=8888
 	SOCKS5_PROXY_PORT=8889

-If you have the password for your connection in a file, provide the path

-	PASSWORD_FILE=/path/to/file
+# Run container in foreground

-Next start the container with
+To start the container in foreground run:

-	chmod 755 ./connect
-	./connect
+	docker run -it --rm --privileged --env-file=.env --net host wazum/openconnect-proxy

+Either use `--net host` or `-p 8888:8888 -p 8889:8889` to make the proxy ports available on the host.

+Without using a `.env` file set the environment variables on the command line with the docker run option `-e`:

+	docker run … -e OPENCONNECT_URL=vpn.gateway.com/example \
+	-e OPENCONNECT_OPTIONS='<Openconnect Options>' \
+	-e OPENCONNECT_USER=<Username> …

-The container will be started in the foreground.
+# Run container in background

-If you want to start it in the background in daemon mode you can call
+To start the container in daemon mode (background) set the `-d` option:

-	./connect -d
+	docker run -d -it --rm …

-In daemon mode you can view the stderr log with
+In daemon mode you can view the stderr log with `docker logs`:

-	docker logs <container ID>
 	docker logs `docker ps|grep "wazum/openconnect-proxy"|awk -F' ' '{print $1}'`

 # Configure proxy

-The container is connected via openconnect and you can configure your browser to use the proxy on port 8888 (see configuration above), e.g. with FoxyProxy or any suitable extension.
+The container is connected via _openconnect_ and now you can configure your browser and other software to use one of the proxies (8888 for http/s or 8889 for socks).

+For example FoxyProxy (available for Firefox, Chrome) is a suitable browser extension.

-Or set environment variables with
+You may also set environment variables:

 	export http_proxy="http://127.0.0.1:8888/"
 	export https_proxy="http://127.0.0.1:8888/"

-composer, git and others use these if you don't use the git+ssh protocol.
+composer, git (if you don't use the git+ssh protocol, see below) and others use these.
-For that see the next section.

 # ssh through the proxy